-Good design should contribute positively to making places better for people and create environments that make the active choice the easy choice for people and communities.
+Good design should create environments that make the active choice the easy choice for people and communities.

-The ten principles have been developed to inspire and inform the layout of cities, towns, villages, neighbourhoods, buildings, streets and open spaces, to promote sport and active lifestyles.
+The 10 principles have been developed to inspire and inform the layout of cities, towns, villages, neighbourhoods, buildings, streets and open spaces, to promote sport and active lifestyles.

 The guide features an innovative set of guidelines to get more people moving through suitable design and layout.
 It includes a series of case studies setting out practical real-life examples of the principles in action to encourage planners, urban designers, developers and health professionals to create the right environment to help people get more active, more often.